Last Updated on July 21, 2023 by Paul Guzman

-Red Bird of Paradise plant is also called the Mexican red bird of paradise and pride of Barbados.
-The flowers have a beautiful bright red/orange bloom and thrive in hot warm climates.
-The fern-like small sized foliage resembles a Mesquite bush or a fern shrub.
+The Red Bird of Paradise plant (Caesalpinia pulcherrima) is also called the Mexican red bird of paradise and the pride of Barbados.
+The flowers produce beautiful bright red/orange blooms and thrive in hot warm climates.
+The fern-like small-sized foliage resembles a Mesquite bush or a fern shrub.
+If you are looking for that tropical landscape look… This is it.

-In tropical, zones it will last throughout the year-long season.
+In tropical zones, it will last throughout the year-long season.
 In the Southwest where temperatures get below 32 degrees Fahrenheit, it will go dormant.
+This means you will have to prune it back during the winter season.

 Where to plant or place it?

-It loves hot sun including reflected sun from the walls.
-It needs plenty of water during its first two years of growth.
+It loves the hot sun including reflected sun from the walls.
+It needs considerable amounts of water during its first two years of growth.
 It will go dormant during the cold seasons unless you live in an area where it rarely freezes.
-If so you will have a great looking plant year-long.
+If so you will have a great-looking plant all year-long.
 Give it plenty of space to grow, since it will get about 5-6 ft. tall and about 5 ft. wide.
 It will get much larger in tropical areas.

 How to care for the Red Bird of Paradise

 Red Bird of Paradise Plant

-Keep an eye out for powdery mildew and aphids during the early stages of growth.
-Many times people confuse the Yellow Bird of Paradise tree or shrub (C. mexicana) with the Red Bird of paradise.
+Keep an eye out for powdery mildew and aphids during the initial stages of growth.
+Many times, people confuse the Yellow Bird of Paradise tree or shrub (C. Mexicana) with the Red Bird of Paradise.
 Here is information on the Yellow Bird of Paradise.

 The Mexican bird of paradise is another plant that is similar in looks.
 For more information on the Mexican variety please follow this link.
 Mexican Bird of Paradise.